The Multiset Partition Algebra: Preliminaries

-The Schur--Weyl duality between the actions of the group algebra $FS_n$ and the partition algebra $\Pa_k(n)$ on $(F^n)^{\otimes k}$ is given in~\cite{Jones} and in~\cite{Martin}.
+defines a map $\phi_{k}:\Pa_{k}(n)\rightarrow \End_F((F^n)^{\otimes k})$.
+The Schur--Weyl duality between the actions of the group algebra $F[S_n]$ and the partition algebra $\Pa_k(n)$ on $(F^n)^{\otimes k}$ is given in~\cite{Jones} and in~\cite{Martin}.
 We state, in the following theorem, the Schur--Weyl duality from~\cite[Theorem 3.6]{HR}, which is more applicable in this paper.